Peter Jennings: TV/video narration

 In 1969–1970, Jennings narrated The Fabulous Sixties, a 10-part Canadian television documentary miniseries that first aired on CTV on October 12, 1969, with the following episodes broadcast as occasional specials into 1970.
 Each episode covered one year of the 1960s.
-The series was released on DVD on April 24, 2007, by MPI Home Video.

 In 2003, Jennings narrated The Kennedy Assassination: Beyond Conspiracy, an ABC documentary covering the John F. Kennedy assassination.